 The Good Gardeners really have the solution to these problems.
 First they need nutrition, The staff and the children.
 Then they can develop and formulate their own plans to improve their livelihoods and prospects.
 With the equipment that we supply they will have everything to implement their wishes.
 Please help our effort to help the people of Uganda.

-The complete budget for this appeal is being formulated
+The complete budget for this appeal has been formulated and is listed below.

 ST VIANNEY JUNIOR SCHOOL PARENTS ASSOCIATION

 The Chief Executive Officer

 Re: Request for financial support to implement the school garden project for Good Gardeners International to install their DRY sanitation system HH-3, with thier Waste Management recycling System HH-2 and thier Horticultural growing system

 We are pleased to submit the garden plan for St Vianney Junior School to seek for your financial support to start the school garden which is outlined hereunder.

 St Vianney Junior School is a Christian community founded school located in Kabubbu parish, in Wakiso district in Uganda to provide free education to orphans and most underprivileged children in Kabubbu sub-parish where over 600 orphan children were not attending school due to lack of financial support from extended families or aged grandparents.